YilinChen106/BroadcastStation/README.md

+> [!NOTE]
+> this project is a **fork** of [syncthing-android](https://github.com/syncthing/syncthing-android), which has been discontinued.
+>
+> i'll try to **keep development going, adding features, fixing issues and cleaning up code.**<br>
+> at the very least, **i'll try to keep up-to-date with upstream syncthing.**<br>
+>
+> this fork **does not conflict** with the official syncthing app,
+> although **it is recommended to remove the original app after migrating to avoid issues.**
+> <details>
+>    <summary><sub><i>you may view the original discontinuation notice here (doesn't apply to this fork)</i></sub></summary>
+>
-# Discontinued
+>    # Discontinued
+>

-This app is discontinued.
-The last release on Github and F-Droid will happen with the December 2024 Syncthing version.
-Interactions (issues, PRs) are limited now, and the entire repo will be archived after the last release.
-Thus all contributions are preserved for any future (re)use.
-The forum is still open for discussions and questions.
-I would kindly ask you to refrain from trying to challenge the decision or asking "why-type" questions - I wont engage with them.
+>    This app is discontinued.
+The last release on Github and F-Droid will happen
+>    with the December 2024 Syncthing version.
+Interactions (issues, PRs) are limited
+>    now, and the entire repo will be archived after the last release.
+Thus all
+>    contributions are preserved for any future (re)use.
+The forum is still open for
+>    discussions and questions.
+I would kindly ask you to refrain from trying to
+>    challenge the decision or asking "why-type" questions - I wont engage with them.
+>

-The reason is a combination of Google making Play publishing something between hard and impossible and no active maintenance.
-The app saw no significant development for a long time and without Play releases I do no longer see enough benefit and/or have enough motivation to keep up the ongoing maintenance an app requires even without doing much, if any, changes.
+>    The reason is a combination of Google making Play publishing something between
+>    hard and impossible and no active maintenance.
+The app saw no significant
+>    development for a long time and without Play releases I do no longer see enough
+>    benefit and/or have enough motivation to keep up the ongoing maintenance an app
+>    requires even without doing much, if any, changes.
+>

-Thanks a lot to everyone who ever contributed to this app!
+>    Thanks a lot to everyone who ever contributed to this app!
+> </details>

-# syncthing-android
+# Syncmeow

 [![License: MPLv2](https://img.shields.io/badge/License-MPLv2-blue.svg)](https://opensource.org/licenses/MPL-2.0)